carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 <details class="ml-4">

-<summary class="text-body text-p-medium my-micro">When using a Custom Domain</summary>
+<summary class="text-body text-p-medium mt-micro">When using a Custom Domain</summary>

 Please see [Using Custom Domains](/docs/gitpod-dedicated/guides/using-custom-domains) for more information about using a custom domains.
 In addition to the above, the following information is required: